zextras/tech-doc/source/_includes/_usage/wsc.rst

 installed, the attachments can be previewed before being downloaded.

+You can also forward one or multiple messages from one chat to another chat.
+By entering the contextual menu (click the :octicon:`chevron-up` that appears upon hovering on a message) and selecting *Forward*, you enter the **selection mode**.
+The line of the selected message will be highlighted and you will be able to select other messages.

+.. hint:: There is a limit to the number of messages that can forwarded at once.

+The bottom line, i.e., the one on which you write the chat messages, will be replaced by two buttons: clicking the one on the left-hand side you can exit the selection mode and go back to chatting, while clicking the right-hand side button opens a dialog to select the colleague(s) to whom to forward the messages.

+.. note:: You can forward messages only to one-to-one chats, not to group chats.

+When a user receives a forwarded message, the message will have additional information that the original messages:

+* A string that clarifies that the message has been forwarded
+* The name of the original author of the message
+* The original sending date and time
+* A *forwarded-multiple-times* icon in case the message was forwarded two or more times

 When you create a new Chat or Group for the first time, the list on the left-hand side will be populated; the most recent Chats or Groups will always appear at the top of the list.
 You can then filter the